-I commenced the One Name Study into the name of ATHERTON in January 2009.
+I started the Atherton One Name Study in January 2009.

 Nil variants to be considered initially.